davidrhoderick/generator-shivermetimbers/README.md

 ## To Do

+* Add sourcemaps and minified CSS compilation.
+* Add proper Javascript error handling.
+* Replace site variables in wp-config.php.
-* Implement testing
+* Implement testing.
-* Implement copying of variables file for Bootstrap and proper set up
+* Implement copying of variables file for Bootstrap and proper set up.
-* Implement copying of settings file for Foundation Sites and proper set up
+* Implement copying of settings file for Foundation Sites and proper set up.
+* Update screenshot.
-* Use optimized functions.php for Timber that strips unnecessary emoticons and demo code etc. (maybe as an option)
+* ~~Use optimized functions.php for Timber that strips unnecessary emoticons and demo code etc. (maybe as an option).~~
-* Replace "TimberSite" in functions PHP with a safe theme name
+* ~~Replace "TimberSite" in functions PHP with a safe theme name.~~
-* Update screenshot